xamarin/Xamarin.Auth/GettingStarted.md

 	StartActivity (auth.GetUI (this));

 The `Completed` event fires when the user successfully authenticates or cancels.
-You can find out if the authentication succeeded by testing the `IsAuthenticated` property of the event args:
+You can find out if the authentication succeeded by testing the `IsAuthenticated` property of `eventArgs`:

-	auth.Completed += (s, e) => {
+	auth.Completed += (sender, eventArgs) => {
 		// We presented the UI, so it's up to us to dimiss it.
 		DismissViewController (true, null);
-		if (e.IsAuthenticated) {
+		if (eventArgs.IsAuthenticated) {
-			// Use e.Account to do wonderful things
+			// Use eventArgs.Account to do wonderful things
 		} else {
 			// The user cancelled
 		}
 	}

-All the information gathered from a successful authentication is stored in the `Account` property of the `Completed` event args.
+All the information gathered from a successful authentication is available in `eventArgs.Account`.

 ## 3. Use the Account data

 In the case of OAuth, we are most interested in the `access_token` that results from the authentication.
-It's available as:
+It's available within the `Completed` event handler via:

-	var accessToken = e.Account.Properties ["acess_token"];
+	var accessToken = eventArgs.Account.Properties ["acess_token"];

 You can now use that token to sign requests.